1npo/frigate/docs/perks.md

 ## Modifications

+- Increase / decrease hand size
+- Increase / decrease category level
-- Plus / minus bonus
+- Plus / minus category bonus
-- Plus / minus multiplier
+- Plus / minus category multiplier
-- Plus / minus reward
+- Plus / minus category reward
 - Plus / minus bonus to hand score
 - Plus / minus multiplier to hand score
 - Plus / minus bonus to round score
 - Plus / minus multiplier to round score
-- Reduce cost of perk
+- Increase / reduce cost of perk
-- Reduce cost of category
+- Increase / reduce cost of category
-- Reduce cost of re-roll
+- Increase / reduce cost of re-roll
-- Add new die to set
+- Add new die to collection
-- Remove die from set
+- Remove die from collection
-- Replace die in set with a new die
+- Replace die in collection with a new die
 - Change the value on a die face
 - Add modifier to die face
 - Create perk in inventory
+- Remove perk from inventory
 - Add space to / remove space from inventory

 ## Listing